denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Youngquist and Hanes attempted to give human operators a glimpse into the hidden world of magnetic polarities and electric charges.
-Engelbart’s Display System belongs to what Peter Denning, a prominent computer scientist, has called the "third generation" of computer systems.
-This third, and still current stage, constitutes an assemblage of storage, input, and output technologies.[^8] Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.
+Engelbart’s Display System belongs to what Peter Denning, a prominent computer scientist, has called the "third generation" of computer systems, comprising input, storage, and output components, which recreate a sense of physicality lost to magnetic storage.[^8] Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.
+The inscription appears to the eye in one place, is edited in another, and stored yet somewhere else.
+At each stage of its physical transfiguration---from thought to keystroke, letter, pixel, and electric charge---the sign attains new capabilities while losing some of the old ones.
+Historically-contingent, physical properties of the laminate give rise to its phenomenological, perceived qualities, at once persistent and ephemeral.
+The exact pathway of the figure matters here, because no theoretical reflection is possible without technical specificity.

 ## 1. Controller